woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 ### Configuring the project directory

-A script is available to automatically download, build, and launch sample monero-javascript web applications in an application server.
+A script is available to automatically download, build, and launch sample monero-ts web applications in an application server.
 To download and run the script:

-1. Create a new folder to contain the project: `mkdir ~/monero-javascript-sample-web-apps`
+1. Create a new folder to contain the project: `mkdir ~/monero-ts-sample-web-apps`
-2. Enter the new directory: `cd ~/monero-javascript-sample-web-apps`
+2. Enter the new directory: `cd ~/monero-ts-sample-web-apps`
 3. Download and run the web app starter script: `bash <(curl -sL https://raw.githubusercontent.com/woodser/xmr-sample-app/master/bin/web_template_script.sh)`

 Alternatively, you can [manually download](https://raw.githubusercontent.com/woodser/xmr-sample-app/master/bin/web_template_script.sh) the script then run it.

 The script configures a project folder and serves sample web applications on port 9100.
 Open a web browser and navigate to http://localhost:9100 for links to the applications:
 * "Offline wallet generator" shows off the final result of following this guide.
 To view the complete offline wallet generator code as a functioning web application, see "src/offline_wallet_generator.html" and "src/offline_wallet_generator.js".
-* "Sample code" demonstrates a handful of common monero-javascript operations.
+* "Sample code" demonstrates a handful of common monero-ts operations.
 Open the developer console to see the application's output.

 _Note: In order for the server to reflect changes to source files, you need to stop it by pressing "ctrl-c" in the terminal where the server is running and then rebuild the application and restart the server by typing: `./bin/build_browser_app.sh`._